 6th Annual Workshop on Behavioural Game Theory

-5-6 July | Norwich
+2 - 3 July 2020 | Norwich

+The School of Economics at the University of East Anglia will be holding a workshop on Behavioural Game Theory on 2 - 3 July in Norwich.
 The purpose of this workshop is to present current experimental research related to the topic of game theory.
-We are particularly interested in work examining the role of communication in the play of games, but all papers that lie at the intersection of game theory and experimental economics will be considered.
+We are particularly interested in work taking behavioural approaches to industrial organisation, but all papers that lie at the intersection of game theory, behavioural economics and experimental economics will be considered.
 The format of the conference will be a small number of relatively long talks, along with plenty of opportunities to discuss research with the goal of generating new projects.

-If you are interested in presenting a paper at this workshop, please email an abstract or paper to Tom Cushan (T.Cushan@uea.ac.uk).
+If you are interested in presenting a paper at this workshop, please email an abstract or paper to Julianne Wright (Julianne.Wright@uea.ac.uk).
 The selection process will be selective and a small number of papers will be accepted.
 We are especially interested in work by junior researchers.

-You are welcome to attend the conference whether or not your paper is accepted, although you will naturally be responsible for any expenses.
+You are welcome to attend the workshop whether or not your paper is accepted, although you will naturally be responsible for any expenses.